 You have several options when it comes to paying for your time in rehab.
 Here are a few of them that may work to your advantage.

-- Call Your Insurance Company: Insurance companies now offer far more coverage for things like addiction than they ever did in the past.
+- Call Your Insurance Company: Insurance companies now offer far more coverage for things like an addiction than they ever did in the past.
 It would be a good idea to call your insurance company and see what type of coverage you have.
 It may be all you need to get the recovery process started.

 - Get Credit: If you do not have sufficient insurance coverage for rehab, or perhaps you have no insurance, credit is another option to consider.
 No one likes having to pay for rehab.
 However, the cost of rehab now will be far less than the eventual costs of poor health as a result of long-term addiction.
-Getting treatment now allows you to feel better quicker and stave off many of the effects that come with a long-term addiction.
+Getting treatment now allows you to feel better quicker and stave off many of the effects that come with long-term addiction.

 - Sell Items You No Longer Need: Go through your home and figure out what you no longer need.
 Take those items and sell them, and use that money to help pay for rehab.
 It may take selling quite a few items, but it is worth it.
 Even if what you sell is only able to pay for part of the cost, it still helps.